bencrim/MSU-STARX-Embedded-Hardware-2023/LinearActuatorControlSystem/LinearActuatorControlSystem/LinearActuatorControlSystem_README.txt

 Section 1e - PID variables (Lines 45-49)
 Lines 45-47 are used to initialize the variables that we will be using in our PID, and line 48 is where we create the PID controller.
-The PID controller is created with a constructor, more information on constructors can be found here (https://www.w3schools.com/cpp/cpp_constructors.asp)This page (https://playground.arduino.cc/Code/PIDLibraryConstructor/) outlines the parameters that are used in the PID function.
+The PID controller is created with a constructor, more information on constructors can be found here (https://www.w3schools.com/cpp/cpp_constructors.asp).
+This page (https://playground.arduino.cc/Code/PIDLibraryConstructor/) outlines the parameters that are used in the PID function.
 The "&" symbol next to the parameters in line 48 means that those parameters are a reference and not a copy, which is useful for saving data.
 More in depth explanations on references can be found online, I think this video (https://www.youtube.com/watch?v=OCL7mSFCIx0) does a great job at explaining the concept.

 Section 2a - Baud rate (Line 65)
 In this line, we set the baud rate to 9600, which is the standard baud rate for Arduino boards.
 The baud rate is another way of saying how many bits are being sent per second for serial data